 - Early detection of health issues: In healthcare, timely anomaly detection can help prevent the development of serious issues.
 If a patient’s vitals are detected to be beyond the normal range, it acts as a health warning demanding immediate attention.
 Besides helping individual patients, anomaly detection can also highlight concerns for public health, such as possible epidemic outbreaks.

-- Preventing waste of resources: The Covid-19 pandemic has shown disturbing instances of misuse of government resources such as fraudulent unemployment insurance claims and stimulus checks going to dead people.
+- Preventing waste of resources: The Covid-19 pandemic has shown disturbing instances of misuse of government resources.
+This includes examples of fraudulent unemployment insurance claims and stimulus checks going to dead people.
 Anomaly detection can help in such cases to recognize suspicious activities and prevent waste of resources.

 - Managing demand surges: During the Covid-19 pandemic, shoppers grappling with long periods of lockdown started shopping online for several products.
 Naturally, the eCommerce companies struggled to anticipate and fulfill unexpected surges in demand.
 Recognizing the demand surge is essential for eCommerce companies to prevent chaos and disappointed customers.
 They can leverage anomaly detection to identify the key trends ahead of time and be prepared.